.NET Core on LinuxDevOps is on the rise

 Further, from the Build agent to the server in the RPM repository JSON request is sent with the name of the version and build.
 Webhook, which I mentioned earlier, downloads this same package from the local repository on the Build agent and makes the new build available for installation.

-Why such a scheme for delivering a package to the RPM repository?
-Why can't you immediately push the built package to the repository?
-The fact is that this is a condition for ensuring security.
-This scenario limits the possibility of unauthorized people uploading RPM packages to a server that is accessible to all Linux machines.
+Why this particular delivery scheme for the RPM repository?
+Why can't the built package be pushed to the repository immediately?
+This is a security requirement.
+This scenario limits the possibility of unauthorized people uploading RPM packages to a publicly accessible server.
+Linux-cars.

 Database versioning

-At the development consultation, it turned out that the guys were closer to MS SQL, but in most non-Windows projects we already used PostgreSQL with might and main.
-Since we have already decided to abandon everything paid, we began to use PostgreSQL here as well.
+At the development consultation, it turned out that the guys are closer to MS SQL, but in most cases non-Windows We were already using PostgreSQL extensively for several projects.
+Since we'd already decided to move away from paid software, we started using PostgreSQL here as well.

 In this part, I want to tell you how we versioned the database and how we chose between Flyway and Entity Framework Core.
 Consider their pros and cons.